helpscout/hsds-react/src/components/PropProvider/docs/PropProvider.md

 ### App environment

-Support components can render differently for different app environments.
+Supported components can render differently for different app environments.
 To specify an app environment, pass the app name as `app` to `PropProvider`

 ```jsx
 <PropProvider app="hs-app">